aws-amplify/docs/js/storage.md

 # Storage

 AWS Amplify Storage module provides a simple mechanism for managing user content for your app in public, protected or private storage buckets.
+The Storage category comes with built-in support for Amazon S3.

 Ensure you have [installed and configured the Amplify CLI and library]({%if jekyll.environment == 'production'%}{{site.amplify.docs_baseurl}}{%endif%}/js/start).
 {: .callout .callout--info}